Timothy Bridges

 The Crime

-On May 15, 1989, 83-year-old M.W. was found beaten in her home in Charlotte, North Carolina.
-M.W., who was in failing health and used a wheelchair, gave only a vague description of her attacker.
+On May 14, 1989, an 83-year-old woman was found severely beaten in her home in Charlotte, North Carolina.
+She was badly injured, but still alive.

 The Investigation

-When investigating the scene, a crime scene technician found a bloody palm print located on a wall in the back of the bedroom adjacent to a light switch.
+While investigating the crime scene, a technician found a bloody palm print on a wall at the back of the bedroom, next to a light switch.
 The technician also collected hair samples.

 The Trial

-Although M.W. had denied she had been raped, a physician who examined her said she found bruising consistent with rape.
-Even though there was a rape kit prepared, there was no indication that it was tested at the time.
+Although the victim had denied that she had been raped, a physician who examined her stated that she had found bruising consistent with rape.
+Even though there was a rape kit prepared, there was no indication that it had been tested at the time.

-The attorney for Mr. Bridges, who maintained his innocence, argued that a bloody palm print found on a wall in M.W.’s home — which did not match M.W. or Mr. Bridges — was left by the attacker.
+The attorney for Mr. Bridges argued that the bloody palm print found on a wall in the victim’s home was left by the perpetrator.
+Mr. Bridges and the victim were excluded as the source of the print.

 On Feb.
 2, 1991, the jury convicted Mr. Bridges of all charges.
 He was sentenced to life in prison.